europace/kex-push/README.md

 An external client (public subscriber) registers at EUROPACE und receives certificates to establish a connection to the broker in AWS.
 For Echtgeschäft and Testumgebung you will receive separate certificates.

-You can get the certificates from your contact in the KreditSmart team.
+You can get the certificates from your KreditSmart contact.

 [AWS](https://docs.aws.amazon.com/iot/latest/developerguide/aws-iot-how-it-works.html) notifies the client based on: